 Now, let’s look at a stock market crash that’s a little closer to home…

 Prior to 2007, the American economy was the envy of the world.
 Real estate was booming, people could easily borrow money, and the stock market was making highs.
-It seemed like nearly everyone was making money.

-This economic boom was a result of various economic policies, technical and financial innovation, and a hearty dose of euphoria.
+This boom was a result of various economic policies, technical and financial innovation, and a hearty dose of euphoria.
 But sadly, many of those policies and innovations weren’t that smart … And those good times came to a screeching halt.

 We saw an economic storm of monumental proportions.
 The housing market collapsed.
-Banks went bankrupt — even famous institutions like Bear Stearns and Lehman Brothers died a quick death.
+Banks went bankrupt.
+Even famous institutions like Bear Stearns and Lehman Brothers died a quick death.
 The stock market took a beating…

 The Dow lost over 50% of its value with global markets suffering similar damage.
 Times were so scary that many believed we were basically reliving the Great Depression of the 1930s.